Boundary and combination products guidance - medicines, medical devices, and biologicals

 What is next

-We are currently considering further targeted consultation on the list of boundary and combination products (formerly Appendix 1) to address your feedback and whether the updated list (formerly appendix 1) is sufficient to provide regulatory certainty, or if legislative changes would be required.
+We are undertaking another external consultation on some of the boundary and combination products and considering whether the updated list (formerly Appendix 1) is sufficient to provide regulatory certainty, or if legislative changes would be required.

 If legislative changes are proposed, the TGA will consult with stakeholders and consider transitional arrangements for potentially impacted stakeholders.
 We will continue to engage with you around any further changes.